llwg/trip1/japan.md

 Eventually came Lunch Time, and it was time for me to Eat Lunch.

-i looked up a convenience store. i selected a Lunch Box from there cost JPY 498. i hand Stuff to cashier. they ask me if i want my Lunch Box heated up (in japanese).
+i looked up Went to a convenience store. i selected a Lunch Box from there cost JPY 498. i hand Stuff to cashier. they ask me if i want my Lunch Box heated up (in japanese).
 I reply with affirmative body language and "yes please" (in english). they then reply i think [バック](bag)? (in english).
 And i reply with negative body language, probably sth like shaking head/hand n stuff. they give me my Now-Heated Lunch Box, and I Leave The Store; They Give Me The Typical Farewell Greeting And I Probably Try To Reciprocate It With Light Body Language probably While Leaving.
-And so ends my Silly adventure at the Convenience store.
+And so ended my Silly adventure at the Convenience store.

 <div class=aside>
 ### social anxiety